Western High School (Florida)

-Western High School is a High school located in Davie, Florida, serving students in grades 9 through 12.
+Western High School is a public high school in Davie, Florida, United States, serving students in grades 9 through 12.
 The school, which opened in 1981, is a part of the Broward County Public Schools district.

-The principal is Jimmy Arrojo.
+The principal is Michelle Padura.
 The school's mascot is the Wildcat, and the official colors are Black and Vegas Gold.
 Western High received a Florida Department of Education school grade of "A" for the 2019 academic year.